 Location in July 1914: The 106th Hazara Pioneers was stationed at Quetta (Balochistan, Pakistan) where it had arrived from Sibi (Balochistan, Pakistan) on 3rd April 1906.

-The 106th Hazara Pioneers was an Indian pioneer regiment which spent the majority of the First World War in India.
-When the First World War began in August 1914, the 106th Hazara Pioneers was at Quetta, where the Regiment was serving as part of the 2nd Quetta Infantry Brigade in the 4th (Quetta) Division.
-Though the Regiment remained in India until 1918, a draft was sent to the 107th Pioneers which served in France and Belgium.
+The Regiment had an uneventful ten years prior to the outbreak of war, serving first at Sibi and then Quetta, where the unit was still located when the First World War began in August 1914.
+The 106th Hazara Pioneers was serving as part of the 2nd Quetta Infantry Brigade in the 4th (Quetta) Division, on the outbreak of war.
+Though the Regiment remained in India until 1918, a draft was sent to the 107th Pioneers which was serving on the Western Front in which arrived around May 1915.
+This draft remained with the 107th Pioneers until late 1916 when the Regiment returned to India after serving in the Mesopotamia Campaign.
 In 1916, the 106th Pioneers was split between Seistan (Sistan, Balochistan, Pakistan) and the Kelat Territory before it returned to Quetta.
 The extract below was taken from the October 1914 Indian Army List and recorded the British officers serving with the Regiment.The 106th Hazara Pioneers was mobilized for service in Mesopotamia (Iraq) in 1918 and embarked on board H.T.
 Barala on 22 February 1918.
 The Regiment arrived at Basra, Mesopotamia on 27 February 1918 and joined the 18th Indian Division.
-The Regiment moved frequently and there is a war diary covering its activities between February 1918 and April 1920.
-The 106th Hazara Pioneers spent most of 1918 constructing roads in a variety of places around Mesopotamia with a large part of the year spent at Table Mountain.
+There is a war diary covering the Regiment’s service between February 1918 and April 1920.
+Most of 1918 was spent constructing roads in a variety of places around Mesopotamia with a large part of the year spent at Table Mountain.
 Between 1919 and August 1921 the 106th Hazara Pioneers continued to move around Mesopotamia with its pioneer role much in demand.
 On the 16 August 1921, the 106th Hazara Pioneers arrived back in Quetta after three years service in Mesopotamia.
 The 106th Hazara Pioneers became the 4th Hazara Pioneers in 1922.

 The 106th Hazara Pioneers was present in Mesopotamia during the Iraq Revolt of 1920 and qualified for the General Service Medal with Iraq Clasp.
 Surviving Medal Index Cards for the General Service Medal with Iraq Clasp can be viewed on either Ancestry (for free) or the National Archives’ website.